parz3val/sajilo-alpha-final/README.md

 # Sajilo Programming Language Final Alpha Version :smiley:

-This is the final alpha version of Sajilo
+This is the final alpha version of Sajilo.

 #### ‘Sajilo Programming Language’ is a basic programming language compiler written in Python and PLY.
 It offers Romanized Nepali syntax for the ease of use to the Nepali speakers.